Marta L. Dosa: Education and career

 Upon immigrating to the United States, Dosa studied at Syracuse University, earning her master’s degree in library science in 1957.
 Shortly after graduation, Dosa then began her career as a faculty member at Syracuse University, later teaching a variety of disciplines in the information science field.
 Dosa would maintain this position until her retirement 34 years later.
 Acting as a liaison between the university and other institutions worldwide, Dosa earned the moniker “international pied piper” by her colleagues.
 In later years, Dosa would go on to complete her studies at the University of Michigan, earning her Ph.
 D. in the information science field in 1971.
 Thereafter receiving her degree, Dosa would continue working her way into an official professor role just a few years later.

 Throughout her career, Dosa taught various areas of information science such as environmental information and international information policies amongst others.
 Furthermore, Dosa would go on to work with many different organizations, travelling abroad to establish policies and maintain relations.

 One of these organizations that Dosa became a chair of was the International Federation for Documentation/Education and Training Committee (FID/ET), facilitating international relations and bolstering information standards and policies.

 Awards

 Marta Dosa wrote many books and articles throughout her lifetime, contributing to the information science field.
 Of her work, one of her most well-known publications is “Libraries in the Political Scene”.
 In response to her success in the field, Dosa earned numerous awards throughout her lifetime.
-Some of the notable awards include: the Post-Standard Woman of Achievement Award (1955), the Outstanding Information Science Teacher Award (1986), and the United Methodist Scholar/Teacher of the Year Award (1988).
+Some of the notable awards include: the Post-Standard Woman of Achievement Award (1955), the Outstanding Information Science Teacher Award (1986) from the Association for Information Science and Technology, and the United Methodist Scholar/Teacher of the Year Award (1988).